mattcone/markdown-guide/_content/extended-syntax/tables.md

 ```

 <div class="alert alert-success">
-  <i class="fa fa-lightbulb-o" aria-hidden="true"></i> <strong>Tip:</strong> Creating tables with hyphens and pipes can be tedious!
+  <i class="fa fa-lightbulb-o" aria-hidden="true"></i> <strong>Tip:</strong> Creating tables with hyphens and pipes can be tedious.
 To speed up the process, try using the <a href="http://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a>.
 Build a table using the graphical interface, and then copy the generated Markdown-formatted text into your file.
-Easy!
 </div>

 ## Alignment